vantrangaof/dawn-sass-deployment/README.md

 **gulp: command not found**

-To solve the error "gulp: command not found", install the gulp-cli package globally by running `npm install -g gulp-cli` and restart your terminal
+To solve the error "gulp: command not found", install the gulp-cli package globally by running `npm install -g gulp-cli` and restart your terminal.
-Check if the directory is correct
-`npm root -g`
+Check if the directory is correct with this command `npm root -g`

 - On PC, it might be `C:\Users\YOURNAME\AppData\Roaming\npm\node_modules`
 - On Mac, it might be `/usr/local/lib/node_modules/`